-The tab settings in a selection may be reset to the default tab setting without deleting each tab individually.

-- Select as paragraphs the text whose tabs are to be cleared.
-If all the tabs in a document are to be cleared, PRESS COM-E. - 2.
+Clear All Tabs The tab settings in a selection may be reset to the default tab setting without deleting each tab individually.
+1. Select as paragraphs the text whose tabs are to be cleared.
+If all the tabs in a document are to be cleared, PRESS COM-E. 2.
 PRESS COM-LOOK to get the Paragraph menu.
 If you have selected more than one paragraph, some of the items in the menu will appear grey.
 This is as it should be, as only commands in black or white will apply to the selection when Apply is marked.
-ONLY CLEAR TABS IN A PARAGRAPH MENU THAT WAS BROUGHT TO THE SCREEN BY THE SELECTION. - 3.
-MARK Clear all tabs. - 4.
-MARK Apply, or PRESS DO to apply and dismiss the menu.

-The manually set tabs will disappear in the selected text and on the carriage scale, and default tabs will fill in where appropriate.
-Any tabulated text shifts to the default tab stops.

-Move Commands

-Tabs can be moved left or right by specific amounts.
-This is useful if tabs are to be changed relative to each other.
-If the left margin of a document is changed, the tabs may look better when moved by the same amount.

-- Select as paragraphs the text whose tabs are to be moved.
-If all the tabs in the document are to be moved, PRESS COM-E. - In the brackets following move Left Right by, type the number of units the tabs are to be moved.
+ONLY CLEAR TABS IN A PARAGRAPH MENU THAT WAS BROUGHT TO THE SCREEN BY THE SELECTION.
+3. MARK Clear all tabs.
+4. MARK Apply , or PRESS DO to apply and dismiss the menu.
+The manua text and on fill in where the default lly set tabs will disappear in the selected the carriage scale, and default tabs will appropriate.
+Any tabulated text shifts to tab stops.
+Move Commands Tabs can be amounts.
+T relative to e document is when move e moved left or right by specific his is useful if tabs are to be changed each other.
+If the left margin of a s changed, the tabs may look better ed by the same amount.
+1. Select as paragraphs the text whose tabs are to be moved.
+If all the tabs in the document are to be moved, PRESS COM-E. 2.
+In the brackets following move Left Right by, type the number of units the tabs are to be moved.

-- MARK Left or Right, depending on which direction you wish the tabs to move. - 4.
+- 3. MARK Left or Right, depending on which direction you wish the tabs to move. - 4.
 MARK Apply, or PRESS DO to apply and dismiss the menu.